MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 ##### Recommendations

-Use the design strategy to build your proof-of-concept or optimize your existing environment by evaluating these recommendations.

-These recommendations don't represent an exhaustive list of all configurations available for Azure Virtual Machines and their dependencies.
-Instead, they represent the key recommendations mapped to the preceding design perspectives.

 |Recommendation|Benefit|
 |------------------------------|-----------|
 |(Scale set) **Use Azure Virtual Machine Scale Sets in [Flexible orchestration mode](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes#scale-sets-with-flexible-orchestration)** to deploy VMs. | You'll be able to future proof your application for scaling and take advantage of the high availability guarantees that spreads VMs across fault domains in a region or within an availability zone.|